yodkwtf/data-structures-and-alogrithms/Data Structures/Trees/binary-trees.md

 ## Binary Search Tree

 It is a subset of Binary Tree, great for searching.
-Here all child nodes to right of the parent node should be greater than their respective parent node and similarly, all child node to left of the parent node should be lesser than parent node.
+Here all child nodes to the right of the parent node should be greater than their respective parent node; similarly, all child node to left of the parent node should be lesser than the parent node.

 #### Time Complexities